Ummar69/MeruTechnosoftAssessment/qa-automation-assignment/README.md.txt

 Fix the code or the path and repeat mvn clean test.

 ---

-8. How to run tests (two ways — do both to confirm)
+7. How to run tests
 Option A — Run as TestNG from IDE (recommended step-by-step)

 1. In Project Explorer, open: src/test/java/com/qa/tests/LoginTest.java.